 It's common knowledge in Paleo diet circles that sugar, especially the sugar fructose, should be limited and that it can cause a multitude of problems like those categorized under the metabolic syndrome umbrella term.
 Unlike other major unhealthy foods and non-foods (grains, soy, vegetable oils), sugar is also in foods that are natural and healthy like fruits and vegetables.
 This can make it hard for us to really understand the dangers of consuming too much sugar and reminders are often a good idea.

-The problem comes from the amount of sugar consumed in today’s diets.
-We were probably never in contact with much sweet fruit, let alone fruit juices, sodas, sweeteners and candies.
-If some of our ancestors were ever in contact with high amounts of sweet fruits, it surely wasn’t year round.
+The problem comes from the amount of sugar consumed in today's diets.
+We were probably never in contact with as much sweet fruit before in history, let alone fruit juices, sodas, sweeteners and candies.
+If some of our ancestors were ever in contact with high amounts of sweet fruits, it surely wasn't year round.